ainfanzon/MariaDB_examples/maxscl/failover/README.md

 Need to insert procedure here

-### Executing the test
+### Executing the Test

-<ins>Start the test</ins>
+<ins>Start the Test</ins>

-The script creates two windows for MaxScale and three for MariaDB servers.
-One for the primary server (mdbsrv1) and two for the secondary servers(mdbsrv2, mdbsrv3).<br>
+The script creates two windows for MaxScale and three for the database servers.
+One for the primary  (mdbsrv1) and two replicas (mdbsrv2, mdbsrv3).<br>
-1) Place the MaxScale server window on the top left corner.
+1) Place the MaxScale server window in the top left corner.
-2) To the right a window executing the __watch__ command every second to display the output of the MaxScale list servers command.
+2) Place the window executing the __watch__ command to the right.
+The watch command is executed every second and displays the output of the MaxScale __maxctrl list servers__ command.
 3) At the bottom place all three database servers.
-On the bottom left the master server and the other two on the right are asynchronous replicas.
-All three servers are executing the mysql command line sql interface.
+On the left the master server and the asynchronous replicas on the right.
+All three servers are executing the __mysql__ command line sql interface.

 | maxscl | watch -n 1 |
 | ------ | ---------- |